somiljain7/time-series-analysis/notes.md

 # A first step when analyzing a time series is to visualize the data with a plot.

 # Autoregressive integrated moving average model (ARIMA)
+An Arima model is a class of statistical models for analyzing and forecasting time series data.